 On 7 December 2021, Securities and Exchange Commission (CVM) launched its 2022 Regulatory Agenda, listing regulatory priorities for the year.
-Three topics were proposed for public hearing (in which market participants and society as a whole participate with suggestions and comments): transfer of custody, review of products destined for retail investors and the concept of qualified investor and specific regulation of the FIAGRO.
+Three topics were proposed for public hearing (in which market participants and society as a whole participate with suggestions and comments): transfer of custody, review of products destined for retail investors and the concept of qualified investor and specific regulation of Investment Funds in Agro-industrial Production Chains.